 What does it mean to be an Episcopalian?
 Check out http://www.epicenter.org/the-episcopal-faith/episcopal-faith/episcopal-beliefs/

 The Episcopal Church has some terms that are not familiar to most people, including most Episcopalians.
 The Episcopal Diocese of Texas has a very extensive glossary of Church Terminology that can help you find the meaning of almost any unfamiliar term.

 What about our Youth Program?
-The Episcopal Youth Community (EYC), ages 6th-8th graders, meet for program and dinner at 5:30 pm as part of our WWW nights with programming following.
-High School EYC meets on Sundays.
-Contact for more information.
+The Episcopal Youth Community (EYC), ages 5th-12th graders.
+Contact the church office for more information.

 Programs for Young Adults?
 Contact the Ministries Coordinator.